davinaleong/proj-clabbys-stories-web-app/tasks.md

 # Tasks

-1. Edit photo's metadata
+1. Improvements:
-   - Right-click on photo
-   - Show conext menu
-   - Edit Metadata option
-   - Shows a popup
-   - Popup contains fields to edit the photo's metadata
+   - Populate the Photo Metadata Modal with the photo's current metadata
-   - Click save on the popup to update the photo's metadata
+   - Use the calendar component to set the photo's date
-   - Progress: Not Started